szabgab/pydigger.com/README.md

 We cannot store the data received from Pypi as it is in a MongoDB database as it has places where the version number is a key and has . in it which cannot be a key in MongoDB.

+Show statistics about each field we show on the stats page.

+Go over all the packages that have dependencies and add all the dependencies to the database.